Cars brands and logos that start with P

 Plymouth Logo

 Plymouth was not a manufacturing organization.
 It was an automobile brand owned by Chrysler, launched in 1928 to create its line of low-cost cars.
-At its launch, only Chevrolet and Ford were leading in this segment.
-The features of Plymouth models immediately made the brand one of the best-selling brands, maintaining this position until the early 1990s.
-The brand’s lineup included concepts, cars, and trucks with the lowest price.
+At launch, only Chevrolet and Ford led this segment.
+The features of Plymouth models immediately made the brand one of the best-selling brands, a position it maintained until the early 1990s.
+The brand’s lineup included concepts, cars, and trucks at the most affordable prices.
 The brand was discontinued in 2001.

 Pontiac